pdaigle/viclb/README.md

 In this example, we will use [HAProxy](http://www.haproxy.org/) as the load-balancing solution.
 HAProxy is a free, open source load-balancer for TCP and HTTP-based applications.

-For publishing the service out from the load-balancer, we will leverage vSphere Integrated Cotainer's ability to connect containers directly to vSphere Port Groups and not through the Container Host.
-This allows for clean separation between networks used for inter-process communications and networks use to publish services externally.
+For publishing the service out from the load-balancer, we will leverage vSphere Integrated Container's ability to connect containers directly to vSphere Port Groups and not through the Container Host.
+This allows for clean separation between networks used for inter-process communications and networks used to publish services externally.
 You can find more inforamtion on how to set this up [here](https://blogs.vmware.com/vsphere/2017/02/connecting-containers-directly-external-networks.html).

 Here is an example script to set this up: